markvdwiel/GRridgeCodata/Immunologic-signature-pathway/README.txt

 SOURCE:
 http://software.broadinstitute.org/gsea/msigdb/collections.jsp
-(Section C7: immunologic signatures) file name: ìc7.all.v5.1.symbols.gmtî
+(Section C7: immunologic signatures) file name: ‚Äúc7.all.v5.1.symbols.gmt‚Äù

 CO-DATA PROCESSING:
-The "coDataProcessing_ImmunologicSignaturePathway" provides an R script to process the pathway information as a co-data for GRridge modeling in the RNAseq data set (primary data set).
+The "coDataProcessing_ImmunologicSignaturePathway" provides an R script to process the pathway information as a co-data for GRridge modeling.